briangig/hubot-ical-notifier/README.md

 hubot cal:list
 ```

-To clear all of the registered calendars,
+To clear all of the registered calendars (yes its spelled wrong),

 ```
-hubot cal:clear
+hubot cal:clere
 ```